-In the first year we cover 'Epistemology' and 'Moral Philosophy'.
-In Philosophy of Mind we examine what consciousness might be.
+In Metaphysics of Mind we examine what consciousness might be.
 Consciousness is still one of the biggest mysteries of Philosophy and Science.
 What is the Mind?
-Is it a non-physical 'soul'?
+Is it a nonphysical 'soul'?
 What is the relationship between mind and brain?
 Can we create computers that think (Artificial Intelligence)?
-In 'Moral Philosophy', we study theories of morality/ethics.
-We apply these theories to things like war, crime and punishment, simulated killing (in computer games and films), and the status of animals.